MicrosoftDocs/bingmaps-docs/BingMaps/venues/venue.md

 Encapsulates a venue, consisting of one or more floors.

+Data that adheres to this JSON format can be displayed in the [Bing Maps V8 Web Control] by creating a [VenueMap] instance with [VenueMapFactory].create.

 ## Properties

 | Property        | Type           | Req? | Description |